Leadership Focus

 Learn how financial, legal, and economic issues are addressed in financial contracts between venture capitalists and the firms in which they invest, with a focus on the perspective of the private equity investor rather than the entrepreneur.
 You’ll understand how capital is provided to start-up firms in growing industries, as well as the ways private equity markets help established medium-sized firms grow and restructure.

-This optional three-credit elective course is taken with Fuqua's Daytime MBA students, exposing you to international business through in-class and in-country experiences.
+This optional three-credit elective course is taken with Fuqua's Global MBA students, exposing you to international business through in-class and in-country experiences.
+The optional course is offered during Elective Term 2 and is designed to be taken in addition to the required two elective courses.

 You’ll study the business, culture, economy, and politics of a country or region for one term, then travel there to put learning into practice.
 Visiting multinational corporations, local enterprises, and government agencies, you’ll gain a broader perspective of the political economy.
 Engaging with alumni and industry leaders gives you a sense for career and business opportunities, while historical tours, culinary experiences, and other leisure activities help you learn more about the local culture.
-The in-country portion of your GATE occurs between Terms 3 and 4 and is typically 12 days in length.
+The in-country portion of the GATE course occurs after the completion of your Elective Term 2 in mid to late March and typically includes 9-10 days in region.

 Learn more about GATE, including the associated Tuition + Costs.